aarontrom/friendica/doc/API-Friendica.md

 ---

+### GET api/friendica/circle_show

-### GET api/friendica/group_show
+Alternatively: GET api/friendica/group_show (Backward compatibility)

-Return all or a specified group of the user with the containing contacts as array.
+Return all or a specified circle of the user with the containing contacts as array.

 #### Parameters

-* `gid`: optional, if not given, API returns all groups of the user
+* `gid`: optional, if not given, API returns all circles of the user

 #### Return values

 Array of:

-* `name`: name of the group
+* `name`: name of the circle
-* `gid`: id of the group
+* `gid`: id of the circle
 * `user`: array of [Contacts](help/API-Entities#Contact)

+### POST api/friendica/circle_create

-### POST api/friendica/group_create
+Alternatively: POST api/friendica/group_create

-Create the group with the posted array of contacts as members.
+Create the circle with the posted array of contacts as members.

 #### Parameters

-* `name`: name of the group to be created
+* `name`: name of the circle to be created

 #### POST data

-JSON data as Array like the result of [GET api/friendica/group_show](#GET+api%2Ffriendica%2Fgroup_show):
+JSON data as Array like the result of [GET api/friendica/circle_show](#GET+api%2Ffriendica%2Fcircle_show):

 * `gid`
 * `name`